 Back in 2013, I published the first edition of this guide and dubbed it “How to start a blog in Nigeria“.

-As a matter of fact, I didn’t request for an email address in exchange for the FREE download, I wanted beginners bloggers from this part of the world to benefits immensely from my experience as a blogger and to kick start their online journey on the right path to success without a cost.
+As a matter of fact, I didn’t request for an email address in exchange for the FREE blogging for money PDF download.
+I wanted beginners bloggers from this part of the world to benefits immensely from my experience as a blogger.
+And to kick start their online journey on the right path to success without the heavy cost.

-The previous guide is a total of 72 pages that contain no fluff – just raw information and my experience back then with blogging for money.
+The previous PDF guide is a total of 72 pages that contain no fluff.
+Just raw information and my experience back then with blogging for money.

 I encourage you to download it in PDF format, read it and take actions on the things you find interesting and relevant to your online business.

-Not every information in this present guide will be relevant to everyone who read it – pick the one that matters most to you and works on it implementations long enough to see the expected result.
+Not every information in this present guide will be relevant to everyone who read it – picks the one that matters most to you.
+Works on it implementations long enough to see the expected result.

 My little contribution to the country’s economy growth. (call it so).

 The success of that guide (the first edition) was encouraging and something that makes me realize I need to keep it updated to meet with current blogging best practices.

 A reason that gave birth to this new edition you’re reading now.